top of page

 9am to 5pm Monday – Friday

-The Courtyard Hempcrete House
+Daylesford Courtyard Hempcrete Home

+A solar passive, courtyard home for the multi-generational family, with interlinked spaces formed from patterns of old ruins.
 Continuous Hempcrete walls form Blade Walls that extend from the interior spaces into the landscape beyond.

 Construction in progress at Abels Bay, Tasmania